Acizza/anup/README.md

 * A recent stable version of Rust
 * SQLite
 * pkg-config
+* xdg-open / xdg-utils

-Note that pkg-config is most likely already installed.
+Note that pkg-config and xdg-open / xdg-utils are most likely already installed.
 If your distribution does not provide a recent version of Rust, you can obtain the latest version [here](https://rustup.rs/).

 Once the dependencies are installed, you can build the project simply by running `cargo build --release` in the project's directory.
 Once compilation is complete, you will find the `anup` and `anisplit` binaries in the `target/release/` folder.
 None of the other files in that directory need to be kept.